Eomys/pyleecan-doc/code.contribution.md

 ### How to fork Pyleecan

-In order to develop in PYLEECAN, you first need to download the source code, following this [tutorial](fork.pyleecan.md).
+In order to develop in PYLEECAN, you first need to fork and download the source code, following this [tutorial](fork.pyleecan.md).

 ### How to create your own branch